 Information about Schengen Visa Countries

-The United Kingdom, Ireland, Romania, Bulgaria, Croatia, and Cyprus are part of the European Union but do not form part of the Schengen agreement.
+Ireland, Romania, Bulgaria, Croatia, and Cyprus are part of the European Union but do not form part of the Schengen Agreement.
 You will find detailed information regarding the short-term visas for each of these countries below.

-Following is a list of the Schengen Member States that will require non-European nationals, who currently do not need a short-term entry visa, to apply for ETIAS travel authorization, should they travel to any of the ETIAS countries listed below:
+Following is a list of the Schengen member states that will require non-European nationals, who currently do not need a short-term entry visa, to apply for an ETIAS travel authorization, should they travel to any of the ETIAS countries listed below:

 - EU Schengen Area

 - Non-Schengen EU States